hsvgbkhgbv/hsvgbkhgbv.github.io/_posts/2018-12-11-Game-Models.md

 Given any set $B \subseteq A$ of actions that are feaible in some particular case, a rational decision-maker selects an action $a^{*}$ that is feasible (belongs to $B$) and optimal in the sense that $g(a^{*}) \succsim g(a)$ for all $a \in B$; alternatively he solves the problem \max_{a \in B} U(g(a)).

+## The Steady State and Deductive Interpretations
+There are two conflicting interpretations of solutions for strategic and extensive games, the steady state interpretation and the deductive interpretation.
+The steady state interpretation treats a game as a model designed to explain some regularity observed in a family of similar solutions.
+Each participant knows the equilibrium and tests the optimality of his behavior given this knowledge, which he has acquired from his long experience.
+The deductive interpretation, by contrast, treats a game in isolation, as a one-shot event, and attempts to infer the restrictions that rationality imposes on the outcome.
+It assumes that each player deduces how the other players will behave simply from principles of rationality.

+## Bounded Rationality
+When we talk in real life about games we often focus on the asymmetry between individuals in their abilities.
+These differences, which are so critical in life, are missing from game theory in its current form.
+Modelling asymmetries in abilities and in perceptions of a situation by different players is a fascinating challenge for future research, which models bounded rationality have begun to tackle.